Spencer-Mason/Python_Projects/README.md

 ### Web Page Generator
 Application that generates a simple web page with either default hard-coded body content or custom entered content.

+### Django University
+Simple example of using Django to create a site for managing information for a university.